CaptainCluster/Markdown-Previewer/README.md

 🚀 Running the program
 ---

-In order to run the program, all you need to do is type this command:
+In order to start the program, all you need to do is run this command:
 > `npm start`

 After this, you are good to go!

 🙏 Credits
 ---